 Many hundreds of people in the U.S. and other countries have written to me asking about my research into lucid dreaming, so let me summarize it thus.
-My ini-tial knowledge of the phenomenon came from reading Celia Green's little book Lucid Dreams, and van Eeden's paper given to the Society for Psychical Research (1913).
-Having completed some research into the modification of evoked responses by visual imagery (Hearne, 1976; 1978b), my thoughts turned to the question of whether a suitable channel of communication could be established between a lucid dreamer and the outside world, so permitting the dream to be studied "from within" for the first time.
-A method using ocular signalling, which circumvented the general bodily atonia of REM sleep, was found to work beautifully with a subject on the morning of 12 April 1975 at 8:07 in the Department of Psychology at Hull University.
-That breakthrough enabled me to define the basic characteristics of lucid dreams in a threeyear study for a Ph.D.
-(Hearne, 1977; 1978a; 1980a,b; 1981a,c; 1982c) after transferring to Liverpool University.
-That thesis was lodged in May 1978, and copies are obtainable from the Librarian.
+My initial knowledge of the phenomenon came from reading Celia Green's little book "Lucid Dreams," and van Eeden'a paper given to the Society for Psychical Research, in 1913.
+Having completed some research into the modification of evoked-responses by visual imagery, hwy thoughts turned to the question of whether a suitable channel of communication could be established between a lucid dreamer and the outside world, so permitting the dream to be studied 'from within' for the first time.
+A method using ocular signaling, which circumvented the general bodily atonia of REM sleep, was found to work beautifully with a subject on the morning of 12 April 1975 at 8.07 in the Department of Psychology at Hull University.
+That break-through enabled me to define the basic characteristics of lucid dreams in a 3-year study for a Ph.D.
+5'6'7'8'9~10~11 after transferring to Liverpool University.
+The thesis was lodged in May 1978, and copies are obtainable from the Librarian.

-Essentially, that early research found that:

-1. The lucid dreams were indeed genuine dreams occurring in Stage REM sleep, and not some form of waking imagery (although I think some may be); 2.
-They had a duration of several minutes and usually happened towards the end of the sleep period-on average some 24 minutes [sic] after the start of a REM period;

-3. A prelucid REM burst, averaging 22 seconds, invariably preceded lucidity indicating, perhaps, prior cortical stimulation;

-4. The quality of sleep on lucid dream nights was no different from control nights;

-5. The emotional level in the dream might be predetermined;

-6. The reported events corresponded closely with information signalled from within the dream (it had never been certain how far one could trust dream reports).

-Further items of research conducted at that time included a simulating control study in which subjects attempted (unsuccessfully) to produce similar eye signals by cheating; questionnaire data; personality and intellectual capacity in relation to lucid dreaming; lucidity-induction methods; and description of various devices.
-By the way, I was greatly encouraged in my research by Allan Rechtschaffen of Chicago University, with whom I corresponded and sent my early results to in 1975.
+Essentially, that early research found: that the lucid dreams were indeed genuine dreams occurring in Stage REM sleep, and not some form of waking imagery (although I think some may be); that they had a duration of several minutes and usually happened towards the end of the sleep period - on average some 24 minutes after the start of a REM period; that a pre-lucid REM burst, averaging 22 seconds, invariably preceded lucidity - indicating perhaps prior cortical stimulation; that the quality of sleep on lucid dream nights was no different from control nights; that the emotional level in the dream might be pre-determined; that the reported events corresponded closely with information signaled from within the dream (it had never been certain how far one could trust dream reports).
+Further items of research conducted at that time included a simulating control study - in which subjects attempted (unsuccessfully) to produce similar eye signals by cheating; questionnaire data; personality and intellectual capacity in relation to lucid dreaming; lucidity-induction methods; and description of various devices.

-The Need For A "Dream-Machine"